geyingli/unif/README.md

 ### Quick Tour

 See how we train and predict in just several lines.
 Since we provide demo configuration files, no pretrained model is required.
-Input `ipython` in command line and enter the interactive Python interface.
+Input `python` in command line and enter the interactive Python interface.

 ``` python
 import tensorflow as tf